MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -BackgroundColor

-Specifies the background color for the token kind that is specified by the **TokenKind** parameter.
+Specifies the background color for the token specified by the **TokenKind** parameter.

-The acceptable values for this parameter are:
+The acceptable values for this parameter are as follows:

 - Black
 - DarkBlue